Grim & Evil

 Grim & Evil is an American animated television series created by Maxwell Atoms for Cartoon Network.
 It consists of two segments which were eventually spun off into their own series, The Grim Adventures of Billy & Mandy and Evil Con Carne.

-The Grim Adventures of Billy & Mandy deals with the adventures of two young children respectively named Billy and Mandy who, after celebrating the birthday of Billy's pet hamster, bet that the Grim Reaper would lose to them in Limbo at his own game of limbo in an effort to save the hamster.
+The Grim Adventures of Billy & Mandy deals with two children named Billy and Mandy who bet that the Grim Reaper would lose to them at his own game of limbo in an effort to save Billy's pet hamster.
 Billy and Mandy win the bet, and Grim becomes their "best friend forever" as part of their deal.

-Evil Con Carne follows the adventures of Hector Con Carne, a wealthy playboy whose body is destroyed in a tremendous explosion.
+Evil Con Carne follows Hector Con Carne, a wealthy crime lord playboy whose body is destroyed in a tremendous explosion.
 His only surviving organs are his brain and stomach, which have been placed in jars and attached to a circus bear named Boskov.

-The show premiered its run on August 24, 2001, on Cartoon Network, and ended its first 13-episode run on October 18, 2002.
-However, there was also another batch of 14 episodes made for the show, but were aired on Cartoon Network when the show was split into both shows in 2003.
-The second (and final) season of this era was aired in the UK on October 20, 2003.
+The show premiered on August 24, 2001 and ended its first 13-episode run on October 18, 2002.
+However, there was also another batch of 13 episodes made for the show, but Cartoon Network split both shows separately in 2003.
+The second (and final) season of this era was aired in the UK on October 20, 2003, followed by a 27th episode in the US as a combo special on October 22, 2004.

-History

-The series' existence is largely the result of a viewer poll.
-An Internet and call-in event called the Big Pick was held from June 16, to August 25, 2000.
-The three final choices were The Grim Adventures of Billy & Mandy, Whatever Happened to...
-Robot Jones?, Longhair and Doubledome.
-Out of the three, Grim & Evil won the poll with 57% of the vote and became its own series.
-The first season appeared on Cartoon Network to kick off the "Cartoon Cartoon Fridays Big Pick Weekend" on August 24, 2001.
-Whatever Happened to...
-Robot Jones? would later be made into a full (though short-lived) series despite losing; Longhair and Doubledome would reappear with another pilot episode in another Big Pick-style show in 2002, only to fall short once again.
-Along with Billy & Mandy, Atoms produced another short, Evil Con Carne, that would later be combined with the former as one show, under the title Grim & Evil.
-The decision came as Cartoon Network wanted the show to have a "middle cartoon" to air in-between the Billy & Mandy segments (similar to the Dial M For Monkey and The Justice Friends shorts in Dexter's Laboratory, or the I Am Weasel segments on Cow and Chicken).
-Sometimes the format was reversed, with a single Grim segment in between two Evil shorts.
-Both sides of the show were influenced by cartoons Atoms watched in the 1980s; Grim took inspiration from classic comedies from Hanna-Barbera and Warner Bros, while Evil was a spoof of the era's action cartoons such as G.I.
-Joe and Transformers.